Division of Humanities

 A survey of major American fiction writers who have written and published their work in the post-World War II era.
 Salinger, Mailer, Updike, Cheever, and O’Connor are examples.

-374. Main Divisions in American Culture: Race, Gender, Sexual Preference, Generation, Class
+374. Main Divisions in American Culture: Race, Gender, Sexual Orientation, Generation, Class

 Ever since the Harvard-educated Midwestern American Studies founder V.L.
 Parrington identified the Main Currents in American Thought, the tendency of most influential scholars has been synoptically to emphasize the commonalities that unite “We, the people,” since even before the founding of the U.S. Conflictual approaches to American culture have been pursued mainly from the margins—by African-American, Latina/o, feminist, queer, and Marxian critics.
 Playing on the title of Parrington’s book, this course will pay attention to what divides us, still, approaching a century after Main Currents first appeared back in 1927.